 We can help you to fine-tune your individual process.
-Here are some tools to get you started; we're also available to assist you one-on-one.
-Consider these resources to jump-start your career exploration.
+Here are some tools to get you started with your career and major exploration; we're also available to assist you through appointments or drop-ins.

 Step 1: Focus on Self: Identify Skills, Values & Interests

-- Additional assessment tools, including MBTI and Strong Interest Inventory are available through meeting with a career counselor — a great next step.
+- Additional assessment tools, including MBTI and Strong Interest Inventory are available through meeting with a career counselor.

-- What Can I Do With a Major In...?
-Check out this listing of possible career paths for a variety of majors.
+- Check out What Can I Do With a Major In...? to see possible career paths for a variety of majors.

-- Occupational Outlook Handbook: The A-Z for almost any type of job, including job descriptions, training and qualifications needed, earnings and more.
+- Occupational Outlook Handbook has detailed narratives on almost any type of job, including job descriptions, training, qualifications needed, earnings and more.